vincentzryoung/missing-semester-lec8/README.md

-This is just a repo for attempting lecture 8 of Missing Semester of your CS Education
+This is jst a repo for attempting lecture 8 of Missing Semester of your CS Education